When is the Best Time to Take Probiotics?

 How Probiotics Work

-You may not be aware of it but there are billions of bacteria residing within our body.
-But contrary to popular belief, not all bacteria are bad.
-Some of them are actually beneficial to our body.
-These “good bacteria” are what we come to know as probiotics.
+You may not be aware of it, but billions of bacteria reside within our bodies.
+However, contrary to popular belief, not all bacteria are bad.
+Some of them are actually beneficial to our bodies.
+These species of “good bacteria” are what we come to know today as probiotics.

 When there is an imbalance in our body’s bacterial population (microbiome), chaos ensues.
-The harmful ones will takeover and slowly tears down your immune defenses.
-When you come in contact with pathogens, your body won’t be able to fight it.
-This results in infections and diseases.
+The harmful ones will take over and slowly tear down your immune defenses.
+Due to that, once you come in contact with pathogens, your body will not be able to fight them, resulting in infections and diseases.

-Though famous for improving gut health, probiotics also help boost your immune system.
-Various studies have also suggested that it can improve mental, oral, reproductive, and skin health.
+Although they’re famous for improving gut health and boosting your immune system, various studies have also shown that they can improve mental, oral, reproductive, and skin health.

-For probiotics to be fully effective, it must reach your stomach alive and in large numbers.
+For probiotics to reach their full potential, they must reach your stomach alive in large numbers.
 Think of it as your body’s soldiers.
-The more there are of them, the better is their fighting chance against the enemy – the harmful bacteria.
+The more there are of them, the better their fighting chance against the enemy – the harmful bacteria that cause infections, diseases, and other problems.

 When Should You Take Probiotics?